-Adding a Security Appliance to Monitor
+Adding an Adaptive Security Appliance to Monitor

-Events that are published by a reporting device (the security appliance) to MARS are not inspected until the reporting IP address of the security appliance is defined in the MARS web interface.
+Events that are published by a reporting device (the ASA) to MARS are not inspected until the reporting IP address of the ASA is defined in the MARS web interface.

-To add a PIX or ASA adaptive security appliance to monitor, perform the following steps:
+To add an ASA to monitor, perform the following steps:

-- Step 1 In the MARS web interface, click Admin > System Setup > Security and Monitor Devices > Add. - Step 2 Choose the correct version of the ASA adaptive security appliance from the Device Type drop-down list.
+- In the MARS web interface, click Admin > System Setup > Security and Monitor Devices > Add.
+Step 1 - Step 2 Choose the correct version of the ASA from the Device Type drop-down list.
 The basic device type represents the admin context. - Step 3 Specify values for the following Device Access fields: